 Requirement definition.
-At this step you analyze the information collected from stakeholders and users and create a document with all the product requirements specified.
+At this step, you analyze the information collected from stakeholders and users and create a document with all the product requirements specified.

 The design stage

 Sketching (information architecture and wireframes).
-The main goal of this stage is organizing the product’s content and flow in a way that allow users to achieve their goals within the product most easily.
+The main goal of this stage is organizing the product’s content and flow in a way that allows users to achieve their goals within the product most easily.
 Besides content, it includes creating meta-data and navigation.

 Visual design.
-The main goal of this step is to provide the greatest user experience possible through facilitating user journeys with visual components.
+The main goal of this step is to provide the greatest user experience possible by facilitating user journeys with visual components.
 This process requires a lot of feedback from real users and adjustments based on that.